-- a. the Chief Operating Officer; - b. the University Director of Finance; - c. a representative of Internal Audit; - d. the Secretary to Council, who will provide secretarial services; - e. a representative of the external auditors, where relevant businessisto bediscussed; and - f. the Chair of Finance Committee and the Vice-Chancellor may attend with the agreement of the Chair of Audit Committee.
+a. the Chief Operating Officer;

+- b. the University Director of Finance; - c. a representative of Internal Audit; - d. the Secretary to Council, who will provide secretarial services; - e. a representative of the external auditors, where relevant business is to be discussed; and - f. the Chair of Finance Committee and the Vice-Chancellor may attend with the agreement of the Chair of Audit and Risk Committee.

-3.2.3 Meetings of Audit Committee
+3.2.3 Meetings of Audit and Risk Committee

-Audit Committee will meet at least four times a year.
+Audit and Risk Committee will meet at least four times a year.
 The external or internal auditors may request additional meetings if they consider it necessary.

-At meetings, any two members will constitute a quorum.
+At meetings, any two members attending in person or via electronic means will constitute a quorum.